-- a) If tuition and fees are collected in advance of the start date of classes and the student does not begin classes or withdraws on the first day of classes, AIE retains no more than \$100 of the tuition and fees. - b) Appropriate refunds for a student who does not begin classes are made within 30 calendar days of the class start date.
+- 4. If tuition and fees are collected in advance of the start date of classes and the student does not begin classes or withdraws on the first day of classes, AIE retains no more than \$100 of the tuition and fees. - 5.
+Appropriate refunds for a student who does not begin classes are made within 30 calendar days of the class startdate.